How to Optimize WebAssembly Binaries Using 'wasm-opt' (with examples)

 Explanation:

-Use case 2: Applying all optimizations and writing to a given file
+Use case 2: Apply all optimizations and write to a given file (takes more time, but generates optimal code)

 Code: